 Steganography Tools and Techniques

 There are many different types of steganography — so how can you get started?
-Fortunately, there are a number of tools for using steganography online.
+Fortunately, there are a number of tools for using it online.

-OpenStego is an open-source steganography tool that offers two main functionalities: data hiding and watermarking (i.e., hiding an invisible signature).
+OpenStego is an open-source tool for this purpose that offers two main functionalities: data hiding and watermarking (i.e., hiding an invisible signature).
 As of this writing, OpenStego works only for image files (Vaidya, S).

 Another free steganography tool (though not open-source) is OpenPuff.
-The OpenPuff software supports steganography in image, audio, and video files and can even split a message across multiple files (EmbeddedSW).
+The OpenPuff software supports this practice in image, audio, and video files and can even split a message across multiple files (EmbeddedSW).

 How Do Malicious Hackers Use Steganography?

-As you might imagine, steganography can be used for both good and ill.
-For instance, dissidents living under oppressive regimes can use steganography to hide messages from the government, passing sensitive information within a seemingly innocuous medium.
+As you might imagine, this technique can be used for both good and ill.
+For instance, dissidents living under oppressive regimes can use it to hide messages from the government, passing sensitive information within a seemingly innocuous medium.

 However, digital steganography is also a tool for malicious hackers.
 An attacker can hide the source code for a malware application inside another supposedly harmless file (such as a text file or an image).
 A separate program can then extract and run the source code.